jcfranco/dev-summit-2017-customizing-widgets/slides/index.md

 # ViewModels & Views

-You'll notice our widgets have ViewModels.
+Our widgets are separated into VVM pattern.

 ---